NeilUrquhart/BusNet/README.md

 	r = bus.findPath(start,walk=0.5,centre=city_centre)

 The findPath() method will now find the quickest route from start to any stop within the city_centre polygon.

+### getStops()

+The getStops() method returns a GeoPandas table containing details of all the bus stops within the network.